-Kizza Besigye used to be President Yoweri Museveni's personal doctor but he now refers to Uganda's leader as a "dictator".
+Kizza Besigye used to be President Yoweri Museveni's personal doctor but he went on to become an opposition leader and has referred to Uganda's leader as a "dictator".

-Dr Besigye has been arrested repeatedly.
 On one occasion he was shot in the hand, on another he suffered eye injuries after being doused in pepper spray.
-He travelled to Kenya for treatment.

-The authorities have said Dr Besigye is provoking them, and he has been charged with inciting violence.
+The authorities have said Mr Besigye is provoking them, and he has been charged with inciting violence.

-The charismatic Dr Besigye, 54, is married to Winnie Byanyima, a former MP who is seen as intelligent and ambitious and who was once a close personal friend of Mr Museveni.
-Dr Besigye and his wife have one son.
+The charismatic Mr Besigye, 59, is married to Winnie Byanyima, a former MP who is seen as intelligent and ambitious and who was once a close personal friend of Mr Museveni.
+Mr Besigye and his wife have one son.

 He was born in the western Rukungiri District, the second child in a family of six and the son of a policeman.